Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Experiments and results

 \section{Experiments and results}

-In this section, we evaluate the effectiveness and advantages of the proposed RegistrationMamba for CRSI registration.
+In this section, we evaluate the effectiveness and advantages of the proposed ME-SSM for optical and SAR image registration.
 Firstly, we introduce the datasets and experimental details.
-Secondly, we compare RegistrationMamba with existing representative methods for image registration.
-Subsequently, we conduct ablation studies to analyze the effectiveness of the multi-expert feature learning strategy and multi-level feature aggregation.
-Finally, we present the visualization of registration results and display the robustness of our proposal to noise.
+Secondly, we compare ME-SSM with several existing representative methods on image registration.
+Subsequently, we conduct ablation studies and analyze the effectiveness of the multi-expert learning framework and multi-level feature aggregation.
+Finally, we present the visualization results and display the robustness of our proposal to noise.